ctkelley/MultiPrecisionArrays.jl/README.md

 This is the start of a package to support multiprecision arrays.
 This is for my own research right now.

+## I'm using this myself.

+I have used this in my own work and will be adding links to that stuff as I finish it.

+- Interprecision transfers:This is not a trivial matter.
+I gave [this talk](Publications_and_Presentations/MPArrays_XSDK-MULTIPRECISION_June_15.pdf) at the XSDK-MULTIPRECSSION meeting on June 15, 2023, about that.
+- Newton's method in three precisions

+## What is iterative refinement?

 One example is a struct with a Float64 array A and Float32.(A).
 To do factor/solve you factor the Float32 array and solve with iterative refinement.

 I have this working to the point where ```\``` does the right thing.